wassname/repr-preference-optimization/research_journal.md

 | hs-svd-mse         |        332 | 1.01727 |                   14 |      1.01727 |
 | side-svd-mse       |        316 | 1.00962 |                   28 |      1.0077  |

+# 2024-10-10 10:04:50

+So I did hyperparam opt.
+I found out that projgrad is the best, prefvec is good.

+Now I want to try:
+- all methods on llama sft 7b
+- also prefvec with side and no transform

+TODO
+- [ ]